Where do US states stand on abortion bans as new Trump era dawns?

 What’s the context?

-The court upended reproductive rights in the country after overturning a 1973 ruling known as Roe v.
+More than 20 Republican-led states have banned or limited abortion since the court scrapped a 1973 ruling known as Roe v.
 Wade that had made pregnancy terminations legal nationwide.

-Here is a list of states introducing bans and curbs.
-An asterisk shows the 13 states that had passed so-called trigger bans prior to the 2022 ruling, which were designed to kick in if Roe v.
-Wade fell.
+Here is a list of developments in states introducing bans and curbs.
+An asterisk denotes states that passed so-called trigger bans prior to the 2022 ruling, which were designed to kick in if Roe v. was overturned.

-ARIZONA - The state banned abortion after 15 weeks of pregnancy in 2022, but a ballot measure in November could amend the state constitution to protect abortion up to fetal viability, generally considered to be around 23 or 24 weeks.
+ARIZONA - Voters approved a ballot measure in November last year to amend the state constitution to protect abortion rights up until fetal viability, generally considered to be around 23 or 24 weeks.

 ARKANSAS* - Banned.
 Anyone who performs an abortion faces up to 10 years in prison, a fine of up to $100,000, or both.
 There are no exceptions for rape or incest.